Kai-Karren/resm/README.md

 RESM which stands for response manager is a service for handling response generation in a dialogue system.

-It has been motivated by my previous nlg-server implementation in Java and also acts as a project to use more Go in my personal projects.
+It is a personal project in early development that has been motivated by my previous nlg-server implementation in Java to replicate it in Go to deepen my understanding of Go and potentially to add more features to RESM compared to the Java version.
+The Java version I maintain can be found here [NLG-Server](https://github.com/Kai-Karren/nlg-server)

 ## Use Case